GC4NC: A Benchmark Framework for Graph Condensation on Node Classification with New Insights: Empirical Studies

-We conduct extensive experiments assessing the performance of condensed graphs on six widely-used GNN models: GCN~\cite{kipf2016semigcn}, SGC~\cite{wu2019simplifyingsgc}, APPNP~\cite{gasteiger2018predict}, Cheby~\cite{cheby}, GraphSage~\cite{hamilton2017inductive} and GAT~\cite{gat}.
-All evaluation models adopt 2 convolutional layers, with the search space for hyperparameters listed in Appendix~\ref{app:transferability}.
-To simplify, we fix the reduction ratios at {2.6\%, 0.5\%, and 0.1\%} for Cora, Arxiv and Reddit, respectively.
-From Figure~\ref{fig:transferability} we can observe that: \textbf{First}, there is no significant performance loss for most methods when condensed graphs are transferred to various GNNs.
-This highlights the success of GC methods, which typically use GCN or SGC for condensation. \textbf{Second}, GEOM and SFGC achieve significantly better performance than GCondX.
-Similarly, GCond outperforms DosCond.
-These two phenomena indicate that trajectory matching or the inner loop is key to improving transferability.
-We conjecture these two designs introduce additional inductive biases related to the backbone models used in the condensation process, which could benefit all message-passing based GNNs. \textbf{Third}, for some methods such as DosCond and SGDD, GAT performs much worse than other GNNs because it is more structure-sensitive and can only leverage the connection information instead of the edge weights. \textbf{Overall}, GC methods can generally be easily transferred to different GNNs, since most GNNs follow the message-passing paradigm.
-We also investigate the transferability to Graph Transformer~\cite{sgformer} in Appendix~\ref{app:transferability}.
-We find that {\underline{the performance of Graph Transformer drops a lot}, which suggests future research should explore the transferability to non-GNN graph learning architectures.} \textbf{In addition}, we observe that Averaging achieves comparable transferability to GC methods on Reddit, revealing the potential of simple graph reduction methods.
+\textbf{Obs.
+7: Different GC methods exhibit varying degrees of transferability across datasets, leaving considerable room for improvement in this area.} From Figure~\ref{fig:transferability_normalized} we can observe that (1) there is no significant performance loss for the majority of cases when condensed graphs are transferred to various GNNs.
+This highlights the success of GC methods, which typically only use GCN or SGC for condensation.
+(2) However, for some methods such as DosCond and SGDD, GAT performs much worse than other GNNs.
+We conjecture this is because GAT is more structure-sensitive and can only leverage the connection information instead of the edge weights.
+(3) We also investigate the transferability to Graph Transformer~\cite{sgformer} in Appendix~\ref{app:transferability}.
+However, the performance of Graph Transformer drops a lot compared to message-passing GNNs, which suggests that future research should explore the transferability to non-message-passing graph learning architectures.